graphprotocol/graph-node/docker/README.md

 in order to connect to an Ethereum node running on your host machine.
 You can replace this with anything else in `docker-compose.yaml`.

-After you have set up an Ethereum node—e.g. Ganache or Parity—simply clone this repository and run
+After you have set up an Ethereum node—e.g. Hardhat, simply clone this repository and run

 ```sh